Online Exhibits - Lincoln in Kansas, Part 1

-This portrait of Mark Delahay (bottom, right) shows him aboard a steamboat around 1840.
+This portrait of Mark Delahay (right) shows him aboard a steamboat around 1840.
 His friendship with Lincoln gained him advantages, including Lincoln's appointment of Delahay as a district judge.

 Lincoln in Kansas is an online exhibit developed by the Kansas Museum of History.

 - The Back Story - The Lincoln Douglas debates